miraland-labs/miraland/docs/src/getstarted/hello-world.md

 ### Initialize client

-We will be using Solana Playground for the client generation.
+We will be using Miraland Playground for the client generation.
 Create a client folder by running `run` command in the playground terminal:

 ```bash
 run